DeepSolo++: Let Transformer Decoder with Explicit Points Solo for Multilingual Text Spotting

-We follow the classic evaluation protocols and adopt Precision (P), Recall (R), and H-mean (H) as metrics.
-H-mean is the primary metric.
-For the end-to-end text spotting task on ReCTS, Normalized Edit Distance (NED) is adopted to calculate the 1-NED metric \cite{zhang2019icdar}.
+We follow the classic protocols and adopt Precision (P), Recall (R), and H-mean (H) as metrics.
+H-mean is primary.
+For the end-to-end text spotting task on ReCTS, Normalized Edit Distance (NED) is adopted to calculate the 1-NED metric \citep{zhang2019icdar}.

-\subsection{Implementation Details}
+\subsubsection{Implementation Details}

 The number of heads and sampling points for deformable attention is 8 and 4, respectively.
 The number of both encoder and decoder layers is 6.
 The number of proposals $K$ is 100.
-The number of sampled points $N$ is set to 25 for regular-length datasets, and otherwise 50 for long text benchmark, \ie, SCUT-CTW1500.
+The number of sampled points $N$ is set to 25 for regular-length datasets, and otherwise 50 for the text-line level benchmark.
 Our models predict 38 character classes on Total-Text and IC15, 97 classes on CTW1500, and 5,463 classes on ReCTS (the background class is included).
-AdamW \cite{loshchilov2017decoupled} is used as the optimizer.
+AdamW \citep{loshchilov2017decoupled} is used as the optimizer.
 The loss weights $\lambda_{\text{cls}}$, $\lambda_{\text{coord}}$, $\lambda_{\text{bd}}$, and $\lambda_{\text{text}}$ are set to 1.0, 1.0, 0.5, and 0.5, respectively.
 For focal loss, $\alpha$ is 0.25 and $\gamma$ is 2.0.
 The image batch size is 8.
-Data augmentations include random rotation ($[-45^{\circ}, +45^{\circ}]$), random crop, random scale, and color jitter.
-Since there are no transcript annotations in DAST1500, we abandon the character classification head and set $N$ to 8 for detection.
-More training details can be found in the supplementary material.
+Following \citep{liao2021mask,zhong2021arts,huang2022swintextspotter}, data augmentations include random rotation, random crop, random scale, and color jittering.
+Since there are no transcript labels in DAST1500, we abandon the character classification head and set $N$ to 8 for detection.
+More training details can be found in the appendix.

-\subsection{Ablation Studies}
+\subsubsection{Ablation Studies}

-We first conduct ablation experiments on Total-Text, then investigate the influence of the training data and backbone.
+We first conduct ablation studies on Total-Text, and then investigate the influence of training data and backbone.

 \textbf{Text Loss Weight.} We study the influence of text loss weight, which has a direct impact on recognition performance.
 As shown in Tab.~\ref{tab:ablation_loss}, our model achieves a better trade-off between detection and end-to-end performance when $\lambda_{\text{text}}$ is set to 0.5.
 Thus we adopt $\lambda_{\text{text}} = 0.5$ for subsequent experiments.